NotoriousArnav/MarkdownEditor/README.md

 ## Note for Theme Developers
 - There is no official Documentation for the Theme Selector.
 If you want to make a custom theme, please refer to [MAKING_THEMES.md](MAKING_THEMES.md) for a quickstart and see [public/space-cadet.css](public/space-cadet.css) for a real-world example.
 - If you think the existing theme API is not sufficient, please open an issue and provide details or a PR.
+- Have a look at [This Marketplace Repo](https://github.com/BroCode501/YameMarketplace.git) which contains themes and extensions for
 ## Contributing
 View the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to ths project.